wiloon/blog/content/post/archive-0/2012-07-07-android中message机制的灵活应用.md

 mHandler.removeMessages(0);

-String obj = "This main thread&#8217;s message and received by itself!";
+String obj = "This main thread's message and received by itself!";

 //得到Message对象